orbitalchicken/Roadmap/README.md

     implement an alarm clock

     cinnamon:
-        cinnamon slow to start after boot --> delay execution of appsys/docinfo until the DE is loaded
+        CSD/Cinnamon should set GtkSettings' gtk-print-preview-command to "xreader-previewer -u -p %s %f" (test by launching xreader from terminal, ask for a print preview and see error trying to launch evince on stdout) cinnamon slow to start after boot --> delay execution of appsys/docinfo until the DE is loaded
         CSD: support mouse wheel speed?
 Evdev scrolling distance? menu keywords: looking for display in menu shows color first